clintonbf/Clints-doc-project/docs/4-task3-copy-class.md

 If the block copy fails, the simplest option may be to delete the new classes and do another block copy.

-In order to delete a class:
+In order to delete an event:
-1. Mouse-over the class' details.
+1. Mouse-over the events' details.
-A garbage can will appear to the left of the class details.
+A garbage can will appear to the left of the event details.
 2. Click the **garbage can** icon.
 ![](http://github.com/clintonbf/Lynns-and-Clints-doc-project/blob/gh-pages/assets/images/block-copy-delete-1.png?raw=true)
 3. Confirm deletion.